 All students must sign in at the office if they arrive late to school or are returning from an appointment.
 This must be done in order to keep our records accurate.
-Failure to do so will result in an unexcused absence.

 All students must sign out in the office before leaving school during school hours.
 Students must have their parent or guardian call the school office, send email, or a signed note to excuse the absence.
 Students who fail to sign out properly shall come under the truancy section of the student code.
-Benzie Central is a closed campus.
-The parking lot is off limits to all students during school hours including lunch time.
+BENZIE CENTRAL IS A CLOSED CAMPUS.
+THE PARKING LOT IS OFF LIMITS FOR ALL STUDENTS DURING THE SCHOOL HOURS AND AT LUNCHTIME.
 Only students authorized by the school administration will be allowed to go to the parking lot.